-If you are unable to write the MOS2275 final based on the above policy, please contact your instructor immediately; then forward your application for a special examination, with appropriate supporting documents, to your instructor as soon as possible.
+If you are unable to write the MOS2275 final based on the above policy, please contact your instructor immediately; then forward your application for a special examination, with appropriate supporting documents, to your academic counselor as soon as possible, and then contact your instructor arrange a time to write your special examination.
 Your application will be processed by the director of Management and Organizational Studies and finally by the Dean's office.